reichlab/flu-metrocast/model-output/README.md

 ### output_type_id

-Values in the `output_type_id` are sample indexes from 1-100, reflecting 100 draws from the predictive distribution for each target-location combination.
+Values in the `output_type_id` column are sample indexes from 1-100, reflecting 100 draws from the predictive distribution for each target-location combination.
 Teams should provide 100 samples (`output_type_id` 1,2,3...100) for each target-location combination.

-Samples must capture dependence across horizon: for a given target and location, all rows sharing the same output_type_id across horizons 0–3 should come from the same underlying draw from the joint predictive distribution — that is, together they represent one plausible trajectory over time for the target-location combination.
-In hubverse terms, the [`compound_task_ID set`](https://docs.hubverse.io/en/latest/user-guide/sample-output-type.html#compound-modeling-tasks) for this Hub's sample output type is {location, target}.
+Samples must capture dependence across horizon.
+For a given target and location, all rows sharing the same `output_type_id` across horizons 0–3 should come from the same underlying draw from the joint predictive distribution — that is, together they represent one plausible trajectory over time for the target-location combination.
+In hubverse terms, the [`compound_task ID set`](https://docs.hubverse.io/en/latest/user-guide/sample-output-type.html#compound-modeling-tasks) for this Hub's sample output type is {location, target}.
 Dependence is captured across horizon, which is not in this set.

-Teams may optionally submit samples that are jointly dependent across locations as well (i.e., a shared output_type_id represents one draw across both horizons and locations simultaneously), but this is not required.
+Teams may optionally submit samples that are jointly dependent across locations as well (i.e., a shared `output_type_id` represents one draw across both horizons and locations simultaneously), but this is not required.

 ---